 - The model papers are true reflection of National Curriculum.
-Similarly the exams will also be reflection of all the changes which are part of National Curriculum i.e. Competencies, Standards, Benchmarks and SLOs.
+Similarly the exams will also be reflection of National Curriculum i.e. Competencies, Standards, Benchmarks and SLOs.
 Keeping this factor in mind it is strongly recommended to promote SLOs based teaching and learning. - There is a gradual shift from a generic mark scheme to specific one.
-Each question will also be dealt individually in terms of its marking.
-Marking schemes (see Rubrics) are part of these model papers as a guideline to let all the teachers and students alert about this change. - New concepts may have different levels of difficulty presenting a reflection of National Curriculum 2006.
+Each question will be dealt individually in terms of its marking.
+Marking schemes (see Rubrics) are part of these model papers as a guideline to let all the teachers and students alert about this change. - New concepts may have different level of difficulty presenting a reflection of National Curriculum 2006.
 Prepare your students accordingly for examination.

-writing activities.
-Discourage rote learning.
 Promote creative writing by introducing new topics to the students.
-Involve students in more creative writing activities.
+Involve students in more creatwriting activities.
 Discourage rote learning.
-Encourage students to read additional reading material which may help them to enhance the knowledge and critical thinking skills.
-Ultimately this reading habit will lead them to improve the vocabulary and information ending up to creativity.
-Design SLOs based monthly / weekly tests to promote creative writing and concept based learning.
-Subjective and objective parts of papers should be given equal importance.
+Encourage students to read additional reading material which may help them to enhance knowledge and critical thinking skills.
+Ultimately this reading habit will lead them to improve vocabulary and information ending up to creativity.
+Subjective a and objective parts of papers should be given equal importance.